Decode · Resist · Reclaim

 OF THE NETWORK’S FREE ORBIT

-Internet dream — The Rule That Never Changes
+Internet network power: The Rule That Never Changes

 The history of technological revolutions is always the same story.
 Whoever controls the infrastructure controls everything else.